NadiaDal/CrewPersonnel/README.md

 ## Overview

-Personnel crew app main goal is to help with the hiring and onboarding of crew personnel.
+Personnel crew's app main goal is to help with the hiring and onboarding of crew personnel.

 ## Usage